 “I moved to Bushwick so I could network in real life,” reads a poet with long, glowing hair.
 He wears a white v-neck and a fur jacket and is somewhere between the 15th or 20th person to take the stage that Sunday night inside a converted autoshop on Evergreen Avenue.
-The event is “An Ode To 2022,” a theme few speakers really stick to, put together by Matt Weinberger, who identifies as a 23-year old photographer who is trying to pivot to writing.
+The event is “An Ode To 2022,” a theme few speakers really stick to, put together by Matt Weinberger, who says he’s a 23-year old photographer who is trying to pivot to writing.

 “I think that there’s kind of an idea that we’re way more closely linked than we are.
-People have thought I was his intern or thought I was his assistant or something,” he muses, adamant that none of that was true.
+People have thought I was his intern or thought I was his assistant or something,” he says, adamant that none of that was true.

 The poetry night comes at the tail end of a year of various readings Weinberger has put on, which he likes to call “happenings” or, in the case of this one, an “end of the year materialization.”
 He put the air quotes around those words himself.
-He had passed around a spreadsheet of some 44 names that moves around Instagram, everyone who I show this to tells me they are most intrigued by “secret guest,” a contrivance Weinberger invented because he had only gathered 43 names.
+He had passed around a spreadsheet of some 44 names that moves around Instagram, everyone who I show this to tells me they are most intrigued by “secret guest,” a contrivance Weinberger says he invented because he had only gathered 43 names.

 The location itself is not adverse to secrets.
-The former autoshop first opened during the pandemic as the infamous ‘Illhouse,’ home to numerous “secret, indoor ragers” taking the first year of the pandemic, according to the New York Post.
+The former autoshop first opened during the pandemic as the infamous ‘Illmore,’ home to numerous “secret, indoor ragers” taking the first year of the pandemic, according to the New York Post.
 In the time since, and under new management, the location has transformed into something called the Highside Workshop for the past six months, which feels as far away from an illegal rave space as can be imagined this side of a poetry reading.
 Behind the unremarkable garage door is actually a well-equipped event space, with white, professionally-painted walls.
-It looks nothing like the ill-fated Illhouse, testifies one of its new operators, who wears a leather jacket and tells me he’s in a local jazz band you should look out for called The New Approach.
+It looks nothing like the ill-fated Illmore, testifies one of its new operators, who wears a leather jacket and tells me he’s in a local jazz band you should look out for called The New Approach.
 The pipes had burst over at that place and then its operators had disappeared, opening up the location for new management.
 At a table, they sell t-shirts designed by a “really cool designer” named Sean Marrinan, which read FOR CAP ON REAL NO GOD.
 At some point, the man in the leather jacket also takes the stage and plays a skeletal, instrumental skiffle.

-The headliner among all of these was Nico Walker (above) who Weinberger said “needed no introduction,” but later introduced him by telling the crowd “there’s a movie made about him that stars Tom Holland.”
-Walker then told Weinberger that he wouldn’t recommend watching it; it had been widely panned and he would tell GQ that the Russo brothers, famous for a handful of Marvel movies, “didn’t necessarily use me on the film,” an adaptation of his first and, so far, only novel.
+The headliner among all of these was Nico Walker who Weinberger said “needed no introduction,” but later introduced him by telling the crowd “there’s a movie made about him that stars Tom Holland.”
+Walker then told Weinberger that he wouldn’t recommend watching it; it had been widely panned and Walker would tell GQ that the Russo brothers, famous for a handful of Marvel movies, “didn’t necessarily use me on the film,” an adaptation of his first and, so far, only novel.

 The recently-opened Highside Workshop is located in Bushwick.